A virtual credit card makes it easy to pay for online purchases without exposing your credit card account to hackers and data breaches.

 Which banks have virtual credit cards in Canada?

 Virtual cards are not yet very popular in Canada.
-The Royal Bank of Canada offers a virtual debit card, and you can obtain a virtual prepaid card from KOHO or STACK.
+The Royal Bank of Canada offers a virtual debit card, and you can obtain a virtual prepaid card from KOHO.

 Since most credit cards can be added to your digital wallet (Google or Apple Pay), you can easily link your current credit card and enjoy the security (via tokenization) that digital wallets offer.